sposetti/TestDocs/install-hdfs-mapreduce.md

 ### Create SecondaryNameNode directories

-Execute these commands on all nodes, which potentially can run the secondary name node service (Typically all master nodes)
+Execute these commands on all nodes, which potentially can run the SecondaryNameNode service.
+Typically all Master Nodes.

         mkdir -p $FS_CHECKPOINT_DIR
         chown -R $HDFS_USER:$HADOOP_GROUP $FS_CHECKPOINT_DIR